 Julie Hecht is an animal behavior researcher, science writer, and public speaker.
 The New York Times observed that Julie “finds her bliss in canine urine.”

-Julie is currently a PhD candidate in Animal Behavior and Comparative Psychology at the Graduate Center, CUNY, working with Diana Reiss.
-Her PhD research focuses on cat(!)-human interactions.
+Julie is currently a PhD candidate in Animal Behavior and Comparative Psychology at the Graduate Center, CUNY, working with Diana Reiss, and her research focuses on cat-human interactions.
 She has been an adjunct at Hunter College and taught undergraduate Animal Behavior as well as courses for the Animal Behavior and Conservation Masters Program.
 Previously, she taught Applied Animal Behavior for Canisius College’s Anthrozoology Masters Program.

 She would like to meet your dog.